DeoDorqnt387/NSFW-Discord-Bot/readme.md

 ➤ You can get your token here: [Discord Developer Portal](https://discord.com/developers/docs/intro)

+★ Now all you have to do is run bot.py

 ////////////////////////////////////////////////////////////////////////////////////////////////////

 ➤ IF YOU WANT TO ADD GIF BANNER TO YOUR BOT YOU CAN RUN update_profile.py.